African-American women's suffrage movement: Issues in exercising the vote

+A broadside urging "The White Women of Kentucky" to vote and offset African-Americans who had already registered for the vote.

 After the passage of the Nineteenth Amendment in 1920, African-American women, particularly those inhabiting Southern states, still faced a number of barriers.
 At first, African-American women in the North were easily able to register to vote, and quite a few became actively involved in politics.

 One such woman was Annie Simms Banks who was chosen to serve as a delegate to Kentucky's Republican Party convention in March 1920.

+Anti-suffragists in Virginia expressing that African American women could outnumber white women in voter turnout.

 White southerners took notice of African-American female activists organizing themselves for suffrage, and after the passage of the Nineteenth Amendment, African-American women's voter registration in Florida was higher than white women's.
 African-American women were targeted by a number of disenfranchisement methods.
 These included having to wait in line for up to twelve hours to register to vote, pay head taxes, and undergo new tests.
 One of the new tests required that African-American women read and interpret the Constitution before being deemed eligible to vote.
 In the South, African-American women faced the most severe obstacles to voting.
 These obstacles included bodily harm and fabricated charges designed to land them in jail if they attempted to vote.
 This treatment of African-American women in the South continued up until the 1960s.